egeulgen/pathfindR/cran-comments.md

 There was 1 NOTE:
 * checking installed package size ...
-NOTE installed size is  8.3Mb sub-directories of 1Mb or more: data   1.3Mb doc    3.8Mb
+NOTE installed size is  7.3Mb sub-directories of 1Mb or more: data   1.3Mb doc    2.8Mb
     R      2.7Mb

-  As suggested before, if we later need to add more built-in data, we will be creating a separate dataset package .
+  As requested, we reduced the check time and the size of the package.
+However, we could not eliminate or furtherr reduce the size of some data.
+The remaining large data are protein-protein interaction networks, needed to run the active subnetwork search (the core functionality) so we could not eliminate those over-sized files.
+As suggested before, if we later need to add more built-in data, we will be creating a separate dataset package.

 ## Downstream dependencies
   There are currently no downstream dependencies for this package.